Dr Jasjit Singh

 I have also contributed to the organisation of a number of conferences including as Program Chair for the largest sociology of religion conference in Europe, the International Society for the Sociology of Religion (ISSR) conference in Louvain-la-Neuve, Belgium (2015) with over 500 delegates.
 I also co-organised the annual BSA Sociology of Religion Study Group (SOCREL) conference at the University of Leeds (2017) and am on the organising committee of the annual International Sikh Research Conference which takes place at the University of Warwick.

-In 2023 I was appointed as the inaugural Visiting Professor in Sikh Studies at the National University of Singapore.
+In 2023 I was appointed as the inaugural Visiting Professor in Sikh Studies at the National University of Singapore and am currently co-chair of the AAR Sikh Studies Unit.

 Responsibilities